CloudLabsAI-Azure/hybridworkshop/steps/4_ExploreAzSHCI.md

-If you want to setup the lab and run through additional scenarios as well within your subscription, you can go to the above GitHub repo and perform as mentioned.
+If you want to setup the lab within your own Azure subscription and run through additional scenarios as well, you can go to the above GitHub repo and perform as mentioned.